NitorCreations/ndt-project-template/README.md

 already created AWS account with user that has administration priviliges.

- 1. Create AWS account (optional)
+ 1. Create AWS account (if needed)
  2. Create IAM user with AdministrativeAccess permissions. *Remember to gather access key secrets.*
- 3. Setup ndt with command `ndt cli-setup`
+ 3. Setup ndt with command `ndt setup-cli`
+	1. Profile name is id to this account access in your local machine
+    2. key ID and secrects are those that you created to in previous step
+    3. Default region is in format of AWS labeling (i.e. eu-central-1 etc)
  4. Now you should have project profile sourceable in `~/bin/<profile-name>`

+Now you should have programmatic access to your AWS account where the stack can be deployed.

-### Setup nesessary stacks
+### Setup bootstrap stacks

-NDT provides bootstraping scripts to generate required stacks for deploying rest of the components.
+NDT provides bootstrapping scripts to generate required stacks for deploying rest of the components.

   1. Create network stack with command `ndt setup-networks`.
-Now you should have network configurations present in `common/` folder.
+NDT proposes defaults and provides possibility deploy it once it has gathered configurations.
+  2. Run `vault -i` to create nitor-vault stack into your AWS account.
+This creates a CloudFormation stack where one can store and retrieve shared secters.
+  3. Create needed baking roles into project with following command `ndt setup-bakery-roles`.
+	 - TODO not yet implemented into NDT, currently part of this template project.
+  4. This template requires that one dns zone is configured for the AWS account.
+Do this in route53 and set domain into `infra.properties`.
+  5. Create necessary keypair(s) for accessing instance(s).
+	 - Protip: `aws ec2 create-key-pair --key-name <keyname> | jq -r .KeyMaterial > <keyname-private>`

+After successful run, you should now have required stacks (network, vault, bakery-roles) formed into CloudFormation, stack configurations generated into `bootstrap` folder, dns zone setup and necessary instance keys.

 ### Setup project Jenkins